Azure/azure-event-hubs-for-kafka/README.md

 Kafka consumer groups on EH are fully distinct from standard Event Hubs consumer groups.

 Event Hubs consumer groups are...
-- managed with CRUD operations.
+- managed with CRUD operations via portal, SDK, or ARM templates.
 EH consumer groups cannot be auto-created.
 - children entities of an Event Hub.
 This means that the same consumer group name can be reused between Event Hubs in the same namespace because they are separate entities.
 - not used for storing offsets.
-Orchestrated AMQP consumption is done using Event Processor Host and an offset store like Azure Storage.
+Orchestrated AMQP consumption is done using external offset storage, e.g. [Event Processor Host](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-event-processor-host) and an offset store like Azure Storage.

 Kafka consumer groups are...
 - auto-created.
+Kafka groups can be managed via the Kafka consumer group APIs.
 - capable of storing offsets in the Event Hubs service.
 - used as keys in what is effectively an offset key-value store.
-For a given group.id and topic-partition unique pair, we store an offset.
+For a unique pair of group.id and topic-partition, we store an offset in Azure Storage (3x replication).
+Event Hubs users will not incur extra storage costs from storing Kafka offsets.
+Offsets are manipulable via the Kafka consumer group APIs, but the offset storage *accounts* are not directly visible or manipulable for Event Hub users.
 - span a namespace.
 Using the same Kafka group name for multiple applications on multiple EH topics means that all applications and their Kafka clients will be rebalanced whenever only a single application needs rebalancing.
 Choose your group names wisely.
 - fully distinct from EH consumer groups.
-You don't need to use '$Default', nor do you need to worry about Kafka clients interfering with AMQP workloads.
+You **do not** need to use '$Default', nor do you need to worry about Kafka clients interfering with AMQP workloads.
+- not viewable in the Azure portal.
+Consumer group info is accessible via Kafka APIs.